Shadowing Practice: English Listening Practice | Grocery Shopping at the Supermarket in Australia - Learn English Speaking with YouTube

 He does it very carefully and fits everything in neatly.

-All right, we've done our grocery shopping.
+Alright, we've done our grocery shopping.

-Let's head back to the car, and unpack everything at home.
+Let's head back to the car and unpack everything at home.

 Time to put our shopping away.